SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 ```
 ##### Phrase 2:

-In this phrase, the basic structure is the same as in phrase 1, action + gender + education, but reversed to search for reduction of disparity, rather than increase of equality.
+In this phrase, the basic structure is similar to phrase 1, but reversed to search for reduction of disparity: action + gender disparity + education

 ```Ceylon =
 TS=